martinpam/bsc_project/README.md

 # Project for my Bachelor's Thesis
 Goal is to show people of little knowledge about computers the importance of algorithms

+## How to use
+after installing dependencies and running 'npm run serve' go to localhost:8080/home and chose a module (currently only supermarket), choose a chapter and follow Katrin and her robot along their journey to efficiency
 ## Project setup
 ```
 npm install